 Another, tip – don’t clean your garage door on a bright sunny day, with the sunshine beating down on it.
 It’s best to do it when it is overcast, to help prevent the water you’re using to clean the garage door from drying on it and leaving marks.

-In essence, we suggest to avoid using a pressure washer, unless you have serious dirt and grime!
+In essence, we suggest avoiding using a pressure washer, unless you have serious dirt and grime!
 In most cases, a regular garden hose and cleaning kit will do the trick.

 If you are looking for a way to update the exterior of your home with a new garage door, then get in contact with us today.